Anavia Battle: Career

 seconds (+3.2 m/s).
 Later at the championships she was runner-up to Melissa Jefferson-Wooden in a season's best 22.13 seconds in the women's 200 meters final.
 She placed fourth over 200 metres at the Diamond League Final in Zurich on 28 August.

 In September 2025, she was a finalist in the 200 metres at the 2025 World Championships in Tokyo, Japan, placing fourth overall with a time of 22.22 seconds in the final.

+Battle was a finalist in the 60 metres at the 2026 USA Indoor Track and Field Championships in New York.
+In May, she placed third over 200 metres at both the Shanghai and Xiamen Diamond League events.
+On 4 June, she placed third once again over 200 metres in the Diamond League, at the 2026 Golden Gala in Rome.
+On 24 July, she was a finalist at the 2026 USA Outdoor Track and Field Championships over 100 metres, placing fourth overall.
+At the 2026 Diamond League Final in Brussels in September, she placed fourth in the 200 metres.
+On 11 September, she was part of the winning American mixed 4 × 100 metres relay team at the inaugural 2026 World Athletics Ultimate Championship in Budapest, alongside Kayla White, Courtney Lindsey and Ronnie Baker.
+On 18 September, she placed third in the 200 metres at Athlos in London.